scoheb/hacbs-demos-old/mvp/README.md

 Add label *pac.test.appstudio.openshift.io/event-type: push*

-Once build completes, update Snapshot as described above.

-Once the Interation Service reconciles the newly updated Snapshot, a Release will get created and a pipeline will execute in MANAGEDWORKSPACE
+Once the Interation Service reconciles the newly updated Snapshot, a Release will get created and a release pipeline will execute in MANAGEDWORKSPACE

 Login as the Managed Workspace User (use [registration service](https://registration-service-toolchain-host-operator.apps.appstudio-stage.x99m.p1.openshiftapps.com) with accessing **Staging** cluster)

 > oc get pr

+Verify that the Release pipeline complete successfully.